-When we talk about First Generation, we are referring to students who have come from a home where neither parent nor guardian has attended university.
-Our diverse University community is made up of many First Generation staff, students and graduates - over 55% of last year’s new undergraduate students (who declared) are from families with no experience of higher education.
+Our diverse University community is made up of many staff, students and graduates whose parents or guardians didn't attend university - many of our students are from families with no experience of higher education.